micha/resty/README.md

 ### Using Existing, Pre-v2.1 Configuration Files With v2.1 ###

-If you had resty installed before version 2.1 and you want to continue using your existing configuration files, please make a backup of your `~/.resty` directory and then do:
+If you had resty installed before version 2.1 and your system uses the XDG config directory standard and you want to continue using your existing configuration files, please make a backup of your `~/.resty` directory and then do:

       $ mkdir -p "${XDG_CONFIG_HOME}/resty" "${XDG_DATA_HOME}/resty"
       $ mv ~/.resty/c "${XDG_DATA_HOME}/resty"